 - The Australian Energy Market Commission (AEMC) to lead work to identify and develop amendments to the National Gas Rules (NGR) and the National Energy Retail Rules (NERR).
 Further details on the AEMC’s process can be found on their website.

-- The consultation draft National Energy Laws Amendment (Other Gases) Bill 2022 to amend the NGL, National Gas Regulations, NERL and National Energy Retail Regulations.
+Officials released an initial consultation paper on a proposed approach to amend the NGL, National Gas Regulations, NERL and National Energy Retail Regulations in October 2021.

 Australian Energy Council